haploeco/bashfulrobot-ansible/README.md

 ## Status

+Tested for Ubuntu 19.10.
+Dropped support for pre-19.10.
+BUT the only issue would be the `seafile-cli` package as it was not in the main PPA's previously (but now is).

 Currently this repo is working without issue (using a tasks based approach); however, the repo includes a few "work in progress" and testing scripts that are never called in the main automation.
 They may be utilized at a later date.
 I have tried to make it clear so that if anyone decides to use this as a base - it is easy to remove (if unwanted or needed).

 I am considering a refactor to Ansible Roles.
 If I do so, I will likely put the "tasks" based approach into a branch for the history.
 With this I am currently considering how to impliment roles due to the larger number of desktop software packages installed.
 It does not make sense to me to have an individual role for each package.